 There are no personal exemptions for same-day cross-border shoppers

-You can claim goods up to CAN$200 without paying any duty.
+You can claim goods up to CAN$200 without paying any duty and taxes.
 You must have the goods with you when you enter Canada, and tobacco products or alcoholic beverages are not included in this amount.
-If you bring in goods worth more than CAN$200, you have to pay full duty on the total amount.
+If you bring in goods worth more than CAN$200, you have to pay full duty and taxes on the total amount.

 |Maximum amount||Minimum absence||Alcoholic beverages||Tobacco products|

 You can claim goods worth up CAN$800 without paying any duty and taxes.
 You must have the goods with you when you enter Canada.
 Although you can include some tobacco products and alcohol, a partial exemption may apply to cigarettes, tobacco products and manufactured tobacco.
 See the Canadian Border Services Agency (CBSA) web pages on Alcoholic beverages and Tobacco products for more details.